Sustainable sourcing is shaping the way restaurateurs work, how chefs craft menus and how diners decide where to eat.

 When the Southern-inspired menu leaves mounds of scraps from green tomatoes, staff dices them for a chunky relish called chow-chow, which accompanies sandwiches.
 Lemon peels from the bar are dehydrated, ground and combined with salt and pepper for seasoning the restaurant’s signature fried chicken.
 Carrot tops replace the usual basil in pesto.
 The fibrous ginger pulp that remains after the root gets juiced is dehydrated as a garnish for salads and drinks.

-This fall, Austin, Texas, will join a growing list of cities that require food businesses to divert food waste from landfills—or face a fine.
+This fall, Austin, Texas, will join a growing list of cities that require restaurants to divert food waste from landfills – or face a fine.
 Some argue that it’s not a matter of if all restaurants will be required to recycle and compost, but when.
-Late last year, the U.S. Department of Agriculture and the U.S. Environmental Protection Agency announced a shared goal of cutting national food waste in half by 2030—a sign that regulatory requirements will likely increase.
+Late last year, the U.S. Department of Agriculture and the U.S. Environmental Protection Agency announced a shared goal of cutting national food waste in half by 2030 – a sign that regulatory requirements will likely increase.

-At The Lodge at Torrey Pines in La Jolla, California, outfitting the kitchen with composting and recycling bins and training staff on separating food waste helped reduce waste-hauling expenses by 75 percent.
+At The Lodge at Torrey Pines in La Jolla, California, outfitting the kitchen with composting and recycling bins and training staff on separating restaurant food waste, helped reduce waste-hauling expenses by 75%.

 “There’s nothing that we don’t consider composting,” says Edward Pulido, The Lodge’s director of engineering.
 “If it can be done in a five-star diamond hotel, then it can be done in any level of restaurant.”

 5. Being Green Can Lower Your Energy Bills

 On the whole, operators know energy-efficient lighting reduces costs.